JSON Formatter & Beautifier

 Paste in a raw API response, a stringified JSON blob from your logs, or a minified config file, and you'll get a neatly indented version you can actually read.
 This is particularly useful when you're working with deeply nested objects or arrays where the hierarchy matters — like Terraform state files, OpenAPI specs, or GraphQL introspection results.

 Unlike server-based formatters, everything here runs in your browser using JSON.parse() and JSON.stringify().
 Your data never hits a server, which matters when you're working with production payloads, tokens, or anything you wouldn't paste into a random website.
+If you're preparing JSON as a prompt or context payload for an LLM API, use our AI token counter to estimate how many tokens your formatted JSON will consume and what the API call will cost across GPT-4o, Claude, and Gemini.

 Tips